Davide Astori: Cagliari

 On 22 June 2011, the club bought the residual 50% registration rights from Milan for another €3.5 million. (pre-agreed €1 million tagged in 2008 and additional €2.5 million) At the start of the 2011–12 season, Astori started in the first eight league matches, playing in the centre–back position, continuing to partner with Canini.
 However, he suffered a fractured foot in a match against Napoli on 23 October 2011 following an intervention by Ezequiel Lavezzi and have to come off on the 21 minutes in a 0–0 draw.
 His injury resulted in his being out for 3 months.
 After the match, Astori revealed that Lavezzi personally apologised for injuring him.
-It wasn't until on 8 January 2012 when he returned to the starting line–up, in a 3–0 win against Genoa.
+On 8 January 2012, he returned to the starting line–up, in a 3–0 win against Genoa.
 Since returning from injury, Astori regained his first team place, playing in the centre–back position, for the next twelve matches.
 But he missed one match for picking up five yellow cards and served a suspension against Atalanta on 1 April 2012.
-It wasn't until on 7 April 2012 when Astori returned to the starting line–up against Inter Milan and scored his first goal of the season, in a 2–2 draw.
+On 7 April 2012, Astori returned to the starting line–up against Inter Milan and scored his first goal of the season, in a 2–2 draw.
 He later regained his first team place, playing in the centre–back position, for the rest of the season.
 At the end of the 2011–12 season, Astori made twenty–nine appearances and scoring once in all competitions.